oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This defense is adequate if the BFF is never considered to be same-site with any other applications.
 However, it falls short when the BFF is hosted alongside other applications within the same site, defined as the eTLD+1 (See this definition of {{Site}} for more details).

 For example, subdomains, such as  `https://a.example.com` and `https://b.example.com`, are considered same-site, since they share the same site `example.com`.
 They are considered cross-origin, since origins consist of the tuple *<scheme, hostname, port>*.
 As a result, a subdomain takeover attack against `b.example.com` can enable CSRF attacks against the BFF of `a.example.com`.
-Technically, this attack should be identified as a "Same-Site But Cross-Origin Request Forgery" attack.
+Note that these subdomain-based attacks follow the same pattern as CSRF attacks, but with cross-origin nature instead of a cross-site nature.

-##### Cross-Origin Resource Sharing (CORS) {#cors}
+##### Cross-Origin Resource Sharing {#cors}

 The BFF can rely on CORS as a CSRF defense mechanism.
 CORS is a security mechanism implemented by browsers that restricts cross-origin JavaScript-based requests, unless the server explicitly approves such a request by setting the proper CORS headers.